 The choice of the sustainability strategy is influenced by drivers.
 Lee and Klassen (2008) state that a driver is a factor that initiates and motivates firms to adopt (in this case) SSCM.
 There are internal drivers, i.e. drivers within a company that help to achieve sustainable practices, and external drivers, i.e. factors beyond the company's boundaries and capabilities.
-It is clear that different strategies will result in different supply chain designs, or scenarios.
+Different strategies will result in different supply chain designs, or scenarios.
 In detail, a supply chain scenario can be described by four elements (van der Vorst and Beulens, 2002; Vlajic et al., 2012):

-- chain configuration: the structure, facilities and means, the parties involved and the roles to be performed in the supply chain; - chain control structure: the set of decision functions (located at multiple decision layers with different decision horizons) that govern the execution of operational activities aimed at realizing logistical objectives within the constraints set by the chain configuration and strategic objectives (e.g., delivery frequency, order acceptance policy, production planning structure, etc.); - chain information systems: the systems (with their characteristics) that support decision making (enable information exchange and make data available) and/or are required to perform operations (e.g., EDI, ERP, APS, TMS, WMS, etc.); - chain organization and governance structures, which assign tasks (along with the corresponding responsibilities and authorities) to organizations and persons in the supply chain.
+- chain configuration: the structure, facilities and means, the parties involved and the roles to be performed in the supply chain; - chain control structure: the set of decision functions (located at multiple decision layers with different decision horizons) that govern the execution of operational activities aimed at realizing logistical objectives within the constraints set by the chain configuration and strategic objectives (e.g., delivery frequency, order acceptance policy, production planning structure, etc.);

+- chain information systems: the systems (with their characteristics) that support decision making (enable information exchange and make data available) and/or are required to perform operations (e.g., EDI, ERP, APS, TMS, WMS, etc.); - chain organization and governance structures, which assign tasks (along with the corresponding responsibilities and authorities) to organizations and persons in the supply chain.

-Depending on the sustainability strategy chosen, specific sustainable transportation means or warehouses will be (or will not be) selected, planning systems will include sustainable criteria, information systems will gather and exchange sustainability data, and, dedicated sustainability departments will be established.
+Depending on the sustainability strategy chosen, specific sustainable transportation means or warehouses will be (or will not be) selected, decision support systems will incorporate the relevant sustainability criteria in decision making, information systems will gather and exchange sustainability data, and dedicated departments will be established responsible for improving sustainability.